Quebec: Performing arts

 Traditional music is imbued with many dances, such as the jig, the quadrille, the reel and line dancing.
 Traditional instruments include harmonica, fiddle, spoons, jaw harp and accordion.
 The First Nations and the Inuit of Quebec also have their own traditional music.
 Quebec's most popular artists of the last century include the singers Félix Leclerc, Gilles Vigneault, Kate and Anna McGarrigle and Céline Dion.
 The Association québécoise de l'industrie du disque, du spectacle et de la vidéo (ADISQ) was created in 1978 to promote the music industry in Quebec.
-The Orchestre symphonique de Québec and the Orchestre symphonique de Montréal are respectively associated with the Opéra de Québec and the Opéra de Montreal whose performances are presented at the Grand Théâtre de Québec and at Place des Arts.
+The Orchestre symphonique de Québec and the Montreal Symphony Orchestra are respectively associated with the Opéra de Québec and the Opéra de Montreal whose performances are presented at the Grand Théâtre de Québec and at Place des Arts.
 The Ballets Jazz de Montreal, the Grands Ballets and La La La Human Steps are three important professional troupes of contemporary dance.

 Among the theatre troupes are the Compagnie Jean-Duceppe, the Théâtre La Rubrique, and the Théâtre Le Grenier.
 In addition to the network of cultural centres in Quebec, the venues include the Monument-National and the Rideau Vert (green curtain) Theatre in Montreal, and the Trident Theatre in Quebec City.
 The National Theatre School of Canada and the Conservatoire de musique et d'art dramatique du Québec form the future players.

 Several circus troupes were created in recent decades, the most important being the Cirque du Soleil.
 Among these troops are contemporary, travelling and on-horseback circuses, such as Les 7 Doigts de la Main, Cirque Éloize, Cavalia, Kosmogonia, Saka and Cirque Akya.
 The National Circus School and the École de cirque de Québec were created to train future Contemporary circus artists.
 Tohu, la Cité des Arts du Cirque was founded in 2004 to disseminate the circus arts.

 Comedy is a vast cultural sector.
 Quebec has created and is home to several different comedy festivals, including the Just for Laughs festival in Montreal, as well as the Grand Rire festivals of Quebec, Gatineau and Sherbrooke.
 The Association des professionnels de l'industrie de l'humour (APIH) is the main organization for the promotion and development of the cultural sector of humour in Quebec and the National School of Humour, created in 1988, trains future humorists in Quebec.